 During the infancy of my offshore trolling, I was rigging ballyhoo modified-headboat-style: that is, a dual O’Shaughnessy hook with the point of the second hook inverted back into the bait.
 Even if a fish breathed on the bait, I just had to catch it.

 Enter time on the water and evolution.
-Those dual-hook trolling ballyhoo rigs on single-strand wire leaders scored plenty of kingfish and Spanish and cero mackerels, along with some dolphin and the occasional wahoo, but the action was on par with a pencil: stick-straight and boring.
+Those dual-hook trolling ballyhoo rigs on single-strand wire leaders scored plenty of king, Spanish and cero mackerels, along with some dolphin and the occasional wahoo, but the action was on par with a pencil: stick-straight and boring.
 Nonetheless, the rig remains popular for foiling short-strikers, or fish that sever a bait and then circle back for its remains.

 There are numerous ways to rig ballyhoo for hooking specific game fish.
 Here’s a selection of fine-tuned hook and rigging configurations for trolling ballyhoo, each tailored to specific situations and particular species.
 Below, how to rig a ballyhoo for trolling.

-Traditional O’Shaughnessy Ballyhoo Rig
+Traditional Ballyhoo Rig with O’Shaughnessy Hook

 This rig, either on mono, fluorocarbon or single-strand wire, represents the standard “go-to” ballyhoo trolling rig.
 It elicits exceptional action from the ballyhoo, especially when it is limbered up by breaking the backbone, and is well-suited for fish that engulf the entire bait, such as tuna, billfish and dolphin.
 The long-shank hook also offers some chance of success with wahoo; but if this species is your primary target, opt for single-strand wire instead of mono or fluorocarbon leader.
 If you want to learn how to rig ballyhoo, start with this technique.